entur/shamash/README.md

 ## Deploy to dev (for quick testing)

-Deployment to dev is (done automatically)[.github/workflows/firebase-hosting-merge.yml] when a PR is merged (or push to master), but sometimes you need to test quickly:
+Deployment to dev is [done automatically](.github/workflows/firebase-hosting-merge.yml) when a PR is merged (or push to master), but sometimes you need to test quickly:

 ```sh
 firebase -P dev deploy --only hosting